rbuerki/Data-Engineering-Nanodegree/1_postgres_data_modeling_project/README.md

 ./etl.py
 ```

-One way to verify the data is using the provided `test.ipynb` jupyter notebook in the development folder:
+One way to verify the data, is by using the provided `test.ipynb` jupyter notebook in the development folder:

 ``` sh
 ./z_dev_notebooks/jupyter notebook